Number recognition is a blast outside with squirt the numbers.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Add a couple of drops of paint to your squeeze bottles.
+Next, add a couple of drops of paint and water to your squeeze bottles.

 Invite your toddler or preschooler to come to squirt the numbers.